milangupta4/milangupta4.github.io/_posts/2023-11-07-rajmachi-fort-trek.md

 For a slightly easier trek, you can start the hike from near [Della resort](https://maps.app.goo.gl/jqA13hqu8wrfhWWDA){:target="_blank"}.

+If you're coming by train, you can take a train to Lonavala, and then take a cab to the trailhead.

 ### How difficult is Rajmachi trek?
-Rajmachi fort trek has two stretches.
+Rajmachi fort trek, when taken from Lonavala, has two stretches.

 The first stretch is a walk to Uddhewadi village.
 This is a 10km walk on an undulating jeep track.
 You can skip this hike by taking a bumpy ride on a 4-wheel drive/ 2 wheeler.

-The second stretch is the hike up the hill from Uddhewadi village to the top of the fort.
+The second stretch is the hike up the hill from Uddhewadi village to the top of the Shrivardhan and Manaranjan fort.

 </div>
 <figure markdown="1">